mehditr/QuantWorld/content/project/internal_projectVIII/index.md

-One of the GARCH extended model that perfomrs well for asymetric returns is called GJR-GARCH.
+One of the GARCH extended model that perfomrs well for asymmetric returns is called GJR-GARCH.
 Since the asymmetric returns happen, the fatter tail exists in the distribution of losses, rather than the distribution of gains.
 In GJR-GARCH there is another parameter, called $\gamma$, that controls the asymmetric part.
 When the $\gamma = 0$, the formula is simply the GARCH and that means the effect of asymmetry is the same as past. $\gamma > 0$ tells us that past negative shock prevails its positive shock and finally  $\gamma <0$ the positive shock prevails over negative one.

 I am not going to manually calculate GJR-GARCH as I show it in a different post, but I will show how the effect of GJR-GARCH on RMSE and we will see how it behaves in volatility prediction